fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/gu8jk5yj/) to edit the stacked column 3D line single y-axis chart.

-## Stacked Column 3D Line Dual Y-axis Chart

-To render the stacked column 3D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn2dlinedy` to `stackedcolumn3dlinedy`.
-Rest of the data structure remains the same.

-For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedcolumn3dlinedy) page of stacked column 3D line dual y-axis chart.

-The above stacked column 3D line looks like:

-{% embed_all standard-charts-combination-chart-example-10.js %}

-Click [here](http://jsfiddle.net/fusioncharts/7chax01w/) to edit the stacked column 3D line dual y-axis chart.

 ## Stacked Column 2D Line Dual Y-axis Chart

 To render the stacked column 2D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn3dline` to `stackedcolumn2dlinedy`.
 The rest of the data structure remains the same.